F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_neutron-bigip-command-mapping.rst

                                            |    - It is assigned to the virtual server (or, listener) specified in the
                                            |    command.
 --------------------------------------     ---------------------------------------------------------------------------------
 ``neutron lbaas-member-create``            | 1.
-A new member is created in the specified pool using the IP address and port
+A new member is created in the specified pool using the IP address and
-                                           |    supplied in the command.
+                                           |    subnet supplied in the command.
                                            |    - If the member is the first created for the specified pool, the pool
                                            |    status will change on the BIG-IP.
                                            |    - If the member is the first created with the supplied IP address, a new
                                            |    node is also created.
+                                           |    - If the member's IP address and subnet correspond to an existing Neutron
+                                           |      port, the agent creates a forwarding database (FDB) entry for the member
+                                           |      on the BIG-IP device(s). [#tablefn7]_
 --------------------------------------     ---------------------------------------------------------------------------------
 ``neutron lbaas-healthmonitor-create``     | 1.
 A new health monitor is created on the BIG-IP for the specified pool.
                                            |    - If the health monitor is the first created for the specified pool, the